stanieldev/RIT-Obsidian-Spring-2025/Codes & Ciphers/Homework/Homework 1.md

 Caesar wants to arrange a secret meeting with Marc Anthony, either at the Tiber (the river) or at the Coliseum (the arena).
 He uses a general shift cipher and sends the ciphertext `EVIRE`.
 However, Marc Anthony doesn’t know the key, so he tries all possibilities.
 Where will he meet Caesar?
 (Hint: this is bit of a trick question.)
 Write a careful description of what you did and how you arrived at your answer.
 How confident are you that Marc Anthony will go to the correct meeting place?

 > I can conclude, since the ciphertext and plaintext are of the same length, that Caesar wants to meet at `Tiber`, the river, since Tiber is a 5-letter word, and the Coliseum is not.
+> I'm an idiot.
+Both are 5 letter words...

 ### Problem 2
 A problem with the general substitution cipher method of encryption is the difficulty of remembering such a long key.
 A technique for simplifying this is to use a keyword to generate the permutation/key.
 For example, suppose your keyword is `TIGER`.
 From this we generate a permutation/key by starting with the keyword and then filling in the rest of the letters which do not appear in the keyword (in alphabetical order).